Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Getty Images Timeline

+On May 6, Trump shared his views on 11 potential vice presidential candidates at Mar-a-Lago this weekend, calling Sen. Tim Scott, R-S.C., incredible as a surrogate for campaign ; North Dakota Governor Doug Burgum is very rich (Forbes estimates he is worth at least $100 million); and South Dakota Gov. Kristi Noem, someone I love, he reportedly said in a recording obtained by Axios.

+May 2Sen.
+JD Vance, R-Ohio, Burgum, Sen. Marco Rubio, R-Fla., and Scott top the frequently rotating list of Trump vice presidential picks, all of whom are expected to attend a donor event in Florida , Bloomberg reported, citing people familiar with his thinking.

-On April 29, Trump removed Lake from his shortlist, the Washington Post reported, citing five anonymous sources who said Trump had expressed annoyance and frustration with Lake and sought to distance himself from her , fearing that she would lose the Arizona Senate race and be associated. with his loss.
+On April 29, Trump eliminated Arizona Senate candidate Kari Lake from his shortlist, the Washington Post reported, citing five anonymous sources who said Trump had expressed annoyance and frustration with Lake and had sought to distance himself from her, fearing she would lose the Arizona Senate race and she would be associated with his loss.

-On April 28, Trump met with DeSantis in Miami, the Washington Post reported, raising speculation that he might be in the running, although the meeting reportedly focused on enlisting DeSantis' network of donors to help Trump and burying the hatchet after Trump repeatedly attacked DeSantis while he was still in office. presidential race.
+On April 28, Trump met with Florida Governor Ron DeSantis in Miami, the Washington Post reported, raising speculation that he might be in the running, although the meeting was reportedly intended to recruit DeSantis' donor network for helping Trump and burying the hatchet after Trump repeatedly attacked DeSantis while he was still in the presidential race.

 April 26 Noem, who Trump said was a strong potential choice, admitted in her new book that she shot and killed her family's untrainable and dangerous 14-month-old puppy, Cricket, then turned the gun on on one of his wicked, wicked goats.
 The Guardian reported obtaining an advanced copy of the book No Going Back: The Truth on Whats Wrong with Politics and How We Move America Forward, sparking bipartisan outrage and effectively hurting her chances as vice president.

-On March 21, Trump was considering Florida Sen. Marco Rubio, NBC reported, while Rubio told Politico in response to the report that he had not spoken to anyone in the Trump campaign about the prospect, but that he called it an honor and an incredible opportunity.
+On March 21, Trump was considering Rubio, NBC reported, while Rubio told Politico in response to the report that he had not spoken to anyone in the Trump campaign about the prospect, but had called him a incredible honor and opportunity.

 Texas Gov. Greg Abbott was also absolutely on Trump's short list on Feb.
 29, the former president told Fox News in an interview alongside the Texas governor at the southern border, but Abbott then told Austin NBC affiliate KXAN that he was committed to running for office in two years and staying in Texas.